-Building a website that is not accessible can cost you your valuable customers.
+Building a website that is not accessible can cost you valuable customers.
 They will not engage with your content simply because they cannot.

 As a result, you get more website traffic and potential conversions.
 Simply put, ADA compliance helps you improve your SEO.

-Businesses that prioritize web accessibility often find that their SEO goals are also aligned.
+Businesses that prioritize Wix accessibility often find that their SEO goals are also aligned.
 The reason for this is clear: a website with a clean interface and easy navigation is helpful for people with disabilities.

-Wix also has different tools that can help you achieve ADA compliance.
+The platform has different tools that can help you achieve ADA compliance.
 In simpler words, Wix supports accessibility.

 Additionally, there’s a guide on the Accessibility Wizard, which you can use to identify what needs to be fixed on your website.

-These templates also incorporate many features and are grouped into different categories.
+These templates incorporate many features and are grouped into different categories.
 Depending on the type of website you’re building, you can choose a template that suits your niche.

 Are you an agency that specializes in building Wix websites?

 With the help of this program, you can differentiate yourself from your competitors by adding ADA compliance to your agency’s offerings!
-The program is also open to agencies of all sizes, giving you access to exclusive perks and discounts that benefit your business and your clients.
+The program is open to agencies of all sizes, giving you access to exclusive perks and discounts that benefit your business and your clients.